 Anthony (Tony) Pawson: I couldn’t write this final part of my “Basics” series without throwing a bit of patriotism into the mix.
-Tony Pawson is a British-born scientist who has been working on signal transduction in Canada for almost 30 years, spending most of that time at the University of Toronto and Mount Sinai Hospital.
+Tony Pawson was a British-born scientist who worked on signal transduction in Canada for almost 30 years, spending most of that time at the University of Toronto and Mount Sinai Hospital.

 Tony Hunter: Remember how I’ve frequently pointed out how tyrosine phosphorylation, tyrosine kinases, and phosphotyrosine phosphatases are so different from their serine/threonine counterparts?
 Tony Hunter made the groundbreaking discovery of tyrosine phosphorylation in 1979.
 A British-born scientist (are all these phosphorylation superstars British?), he continues research in his field at the Salk Institute in La Jolla, California.

 Here’s a surprising place to look for further reading on protein phosphorylation: companies that are in the market for assays, antibodies, kits, equipment, and reagents to study protein phosphorylation.
-They have a product to sell, and so, they need to unequivocally rationalize why you should buy their product.
+They have a product to sell, and so they need to unequivocally rationalize why you should buy their product.
 To do so, they need to refer to concrete literature and previous findings.
-As such, they can serve as a wealth of information- though bear in mind that the information presented can sometimes be biased in favour of selling a product.
+As such, they can serve as a wealth of information – but bear in mind that the information presented can sometimes be biased in favor of selling a product.

 I’ve likely already mentioned many of these in the “Tools” part of my series.
-Invitrogen, now part of Life Technologies, deals with protein phosphorylation tools including a ton of antibodies, ELISAs, expression and purification tools.
+Invitrogen, now part of Thermo Fisher Scientific, deals with protein phosphorylation tools including a ton of antibodies, ELISAs, expression and purification tools.
 Cell Signaling Technologies also has innumerable products, and I’ve also already made reference to their overview of protein kinases.

 Another company to point out is Sigma-Aldrich Life Science.
-Earlier in 2010, they put out the major Where Bio Begins campaign to relaunch their bio products to bioscientists and life scientists.
-They’re now putting out a new kinase/phosphatase biology product guide.
+In 2010, they put out the major Where Bio Begins campaign to relaunch their bioproducts to bioscientists and life scientists.

 A similar program is Scansite, developed at MIT.
 Plug in your protein sequence, and you’ll obtain phosphorylation sites, binding sites for proteins that recognize phosphoproteins (such as 14-3-3 binding partners), and the kinases and phosphatases associated with these events.
 Moreover, Scansite will also take protein structure and surface accessibility into account, incorporating stringency levels for phosphorylation and binding events.